Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### TeusDay 24-12-2024
  - [x] worked with the lambda function for the serach bar inside a bucket(to return the objects of that prefix and type of file or folder).
+ - [x] worked with my cdk app for api gateway to lamda and tried to retify the bug (reduce the no of end points it created last time).